 Some 2,500 local businesses share their expertise with teachers and students.
-Leading international companies that support the GTTP's global activities include: Amadeus, American Express, Carlson Wagonlit Travel, Delta Airlines, Enterprise Holdings, Hertz, HRG, KDS, Starwood, and Travelport.
+Leading international companies that support the GTTP's global activities include: Amadeus, American Express, Carlson Wagonlit Travel, Delta Airlines, dnata, Enterprise Holdings, Hertz, HRG, KDS, Starwood, and Travelport.

 Learn more about the GTTP program and its benefits

 Read what other people have to say about GTTP

 Get current GTTP statistics and have access to other great resources